 In the podcast, I cover a lot of examples of ways to save money on monthly bills.
 You’ll also find a lot of ideas in the resources listed below.

 Step #3: Execute.
 Once you have your list and know how you can save money, it’s time to make the changes.
 This often involves a lot of phone calls.

-We’ve covered this one-n-done method in our free weekly newsletter.
-In 2013 I received a ton of email from newsletter subscribes sharing with me just how much they have saved.
-For some it may be $50 a month, and for many it’s hundreds or even thousands of dollars each month.
+We’ve covered this one-n-done method before in our newsletter.
+In 2013, I received a ton of emails from newsletter subscribers sharing with me just how much they have saved.
+For some, it may be $50 a month, and for many, it’s hundreds or even thousands of dollars each month.

 - 0% Balance Transfer Credit Cards

 - 15 Ways to Slash your Cell Phone Bill